ucsb-csw8/w22/faq.md

 Tuesdays and Wednesdays are when the zyBooks activities are expected to be completed.
 We recommend treating them as **hard deadlines** and finishing your work in zyBooks **_before_** those recommended times.
 In-class quizzes and activities will assume that you have completed the materials.
 However, in order to provide extra flexibility, we will collect the scores for the respective activities on **Sundays at 9pm**.

 If you know in advance that you will not be able to complete the activities before Sunday, you can submit a request for an extension.
-See the [Syllabus]({{site.url}}/{{site.baseurl}}/about) for more information.
+See the [Syllabus]({{site.url}}/{{site.baseurl}}/about) for more information and for the link to the form.

 ### Quizzes